spryker/spryker-docs/docs/scos/user/features/202108.0/packaging-units-feature-overview.md

 | Minimum amount (amount_minimum) | Minimum amount that a customer can buy. <br> For instance, you cannot buy less than 1 apple. <br>Only relevant if is_variable=true.
 If the amount is set as variable, by default, the minimum amount equals the interval amount.|
 | Maximum amount (amount_maximum) | Maximum amount that a customer can buy.<br>For instance, you cannot buy more than 10 apples.<br>Only relevant if is_variable=true. |

-The schema below shows relations between products, packaging units, their types, and amounts:
+The following schema shows relations between products, packaging units, their types, and amounts:

 ![Database relations scheme](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Packaging+%26+Measurement+Units/Packaging+Units/Packaging+Units+Feature+Overview/database-relation-scheme.png)